alanng10/class-lang/Docue/Article/Single/a.md

 # Single

 Single is system programming language.
+This programming language word "Single" is a node name.

 Single is a plat.
 The plat layers below System in info tech stack arch.